A $C^1$-It\^o's formula for flows of semimartingale distributions: Abstract

 \section{Abstract}

-We provide an It\^o's formula for $C^1$-functionals on the flows of conditional marginal distributions of a continuous semimartingale.
-This is based on the notion of the weak Dirichlet process, and extends the $C^1$-It\^o's formula in Gozzi and Russo (2006) to functionals which depend also on marginal distributions of semimartingales.
-As the first application, we study a class of McKean-Vlasov optimal control problems, and establish a verification theorem by requiring only $C^1$-regularity of its value function, which is equivalently the (viscosity) solution of the associated HJB master equation.
+We provide an It\^o's formula for $C^1$-functionals of flows of conditional marginal distributions of continuous semimartingales.
+This is based on the notion of weak Dirichlet process, and extends the $C^1$-It\^o's formula in Gozzi and Russo (2006) to this context.
+As the first application, we study a class of McKean-Vlasov optimal control problems, and establish a verification theorem which only requires $C^1$-regularity of its value function, which is equivalently the (viscosity) solution of the associated HJB master equation.
+It goes together with a novel duality result.